ngmy/laravel-job-response/README.md

 ### Troubleshooting

-There are a few quirks within Laravel that you may run into with this package.
+There are a few quirks within Laravel that you may run into with this package:

 - When running with a `sync` driver, Exceptions will not be caught - this is because Laravel does not natively catch them with the Sync driver and it is impossible for our package to pick them up.
 If you need to handle exceptions with